morhogeg/ai-strategy-brief/README.md

 A modular, multi-agent system powered by CrewAI that delivers daily AI strategy briefs optimized for hands-on builders and agentic system designers.

-> ⚠️ **Note**: This system is personalized for my workflow as an AI founder.
-Please feel free to learn from the code, but avoid forking it directly — it's tuned specifically for my use case.
+> ⚠️ **Note**: Note: This project is tuned for my personal workflow as an AI founder.
+The code is open to learn from, but it’s not meant to be forked as-is.

 ## Overview